ramires666/Bitcoin-price-direction-predictor_midterm_ml_project/README.md

 You'll see a simple interface.
 Click **"Update Data & Predict"** to fetch the latest market data from Binance and consult the Oracle.

 ## 📊 Backtesting Results
 Our research shows that while regression fails miserably ($R^2 \approx 0$), classification is viable.
-By filtering for high-confidence setups and understanding market regimes, the model demonstrates predictive power significantly better than a coin flip.
+By filtering for high-confidence setups and understanding market regimes, the model demonstrates predictive power significantly better than a coin flip (~69% accuracy on test data).

 ---
 *Disclaimer: This is a research project, not financial advice.
 Trading cryptocurrencies involves significant risk.
 Use this "magic ball" responsibly!* 😉